Many non-profits, particularly smaller charities and start-ups, operate without a business plan.

 Furthermore, without a nonprofit business plan, you’ll have a harder time securing loans and grants, attracting corporate donors, meeting qualified board members, and keeping your nonprofit on track.

 So, how do you avoid this fate?
 The best way is by having a written nonprofit business plan.

 Business planning is a process of answering, “What problem(s) are we attempting to solve?” or “What are we working to achieve?”
 But also, “Who will lead us there, by what time limit, and how much money and other support, will it demand?”

 A nonprofit business plan can help the nonprofit and its management team to be prepared for future risks, by answering questions such as, “What is the possibility that the outlined activities will remain as it is? or that our current revenue streams will continue to provide this level of revenue?
 And what is Plan B if something doesn't work out?

 As we said earlier, a nonprofit is a type of business, and many of the same rules that apply to a for-profitable business also apply to a nonprofit organization.

-Now that, there are similarities between the two type of businesses, you'll find details about how to write a business plan directed toward for-profit business will still be useful.
+Now that, there are similarities between the two type of businesses, you'll find details about how to write a business plan will be useful for your nonprofit business as well.

-Developing a business plan for nonprofit organizations is, however, a little different than creating a business plan for a for-profit business.
-While each type of business plan has similar components, there are some differences between the two which you should consider when working on your nonprofit business plan outline.
+However, there is a little difference in creating a business plan for a nonprofit business plan which you should consider when working on your nonprofit business plan outline.